 A: We did delay sending out some individuals bills as we were waiting on a software patch from our vendor that would fix some issues we had with the bills.
 The fix was supposed to be ready at the beginning of the week, but it had to be retested several times before it was right.
 Because of this delay you may notice that your bill is late.
-We have received and tested the fix on our end and have begun billing again and hope to be caught up by August 27th with all billing batches.
+We have received and tested the fix on our end and have begun billing again.
 We apologize for the delay in receiving your bill.

 Q: I can't process a payment.
 When I try to make a one-time payment and click "OK" to go to the (third party) website it returns to the same page or nothing happens.

 A: First, make sure you are using the correct new customer and account numbers (top right section of your bill) in the correct locations.
 Second, customers may need to turn off or disable their internet browser's pop-up blocker to proceed to the payment page.
 Customers using the Google Chrome or Safari browser may also need to enable java script.
 Here are some links to help turn off the pop-up blocker for some of the more popular internet browsers:

 Q: I received a confirmation email to complete the registration process, but I'm unable to click the link provided in the email.

 A: Some customers have email applications that are not processing the confirmation email correctly.
 If the link does not work, please copy the full link from the email and paste it into your internet browser's address bar.
 If the link still does't work, look at the beginning of the URL address; if it starts with http try changing it to https.
 We are working with our vendor to correct this issue.

 Q: What do I need to update if I'm paying my bill directly from my bank.
 The bank only gives me one field to provide an account number and I now have a customer and account number.
 What do I do?